Abraham Lempel: Biography

 Lempel was born on 10 February 1936 in Lwów, Poland (now Lviv, Ukraine).
 He studied at Technion - Israel Institute of Technology, and received a B.Sc. in 1963, an M.Sc. in 1965, and a D.Sc. in 1967.
 Since 1977 he held the title of full professor, and was a professor emeritus at Technion.

 His historically-important works start with the presentation of the LZ77 algorithm in a paper entitled "A Universal Algorithm for Sequential Data Compression" in the IEEE Transactions on Information Theory (May 1977), co-authored by Jacob Ziv.

 Lempel was the recipient of the 1998 Golden Jubilee Award for Technological Innovation from the IEEE Information Theory Society; and the 2007 IEEE Richard W. Hamming Medal for "pioneering work in data compression, especially the Lempel-Ziv algorithm".

 Lempel founded HP Labs—Israel in 1994, and served as its director until October 2007.

-Lempel died on 4 February 2023, one week before his 87th birthday.
+Lempel died on 4 February 2023, at age 86.